-Hydraulic Cylinder Components
+A Breakdown of Hydraulic Cylinder Components

 Inside the barrel, the piston is the component attached to the rod that bears the force of the hydraulic fluid, allowing it to extend or retract.
 A piston is often machined with several grooves to allow seals to fit around it and maintain hydraulic pressure inside the barrel.
 The piston transfers its power to the piston rod and is attached by threads, bolts, or nuts.

-In many build styles, the cylinder head contains a seal gland, that houses seals to prevent the pressurized oil inside the barrel from leaking past the interface between the rod and the head.
+In many build styles, the cylinder head contains a seal gland that houses specific types of hydraulic seals to prevent pressurized oil inside the barrel from leaking past the interface between the rod and the head.
 The advantage of a seal gland is easy removal for seal replacement.

-Seals are generally made from nitrile rubber, Polyurethane or Teflon, and are best in lower temperature environments, while seals made of Fluorocarbon are better for higher temperatures.
+Seals are generally made from nitrile rubber, Polyurethane or Teflon, and are best in lower temperature environments. higher temperatures, hydraulic seals made of Fluorocarbon are a better option.
 Metallic seals are also available and commonly use bronze for the seal material.
 Wipers are often made from polyurethane and are used to eliminate contaminants such as moisture, dirt, and dust, which can cause extensive damage to cylinder walls, rods, seals, and other internal components.

 Hydraulic Cylinders, Inc. offers American-made replacement cylinders, seals, and component parts for mobile equipment.
 With a rugged, performance-built design, our cylinders deliver precision and performance under extreme work conditions.

 If you need replacement components and seals, reach out to one of our hydraulic cylinder experts at 866-817-9958.
 We’ll help you determine the best route to take to eliminate your downtime.